-How can we tell the Myers-Briggs personality type of someone we just met?
-Well, the most reliable way is to make them take the Myers-Briggs Type Indicator test!
+How can we tell the personality type of someone we just met?
+Well, the most reliable way is to make them take the 16 personalities test!
 Of course, that’s not always possible, so most of the time we have to resort to other, less conclusive methods.

 What distinguishes ISFPs’ sense of humor from that of other types?
 ISFPs (also known as Adventurers) are kind and considerate, so one wouldn’t expect them to be fans of offensive, dark, or ironic humor.
 But behind an Adventurer’s warm smile lies an emotional intensity that is not always obvious.
 They do enjoy sarcastic or mischievous remarks, but since they are quiet and reserved, they might not reveal that side to people they don’t know well.
 Despite their taste for sharp and biting humor, ISFPs are often very sensitive to perceived criticism, so they may get easily offended if sarcasm is directed at them.